arduino/ArduinoCore-samd/README.md

 13. You can now upload your own sketch.

 *Currently, with MattairTech boards, USB PIDs are shared across boards (but they are different based on Tools->USB Config).*
-*This will result in Tools->Port showing "MattairTech MT-D21E (rev B)" for all MattairTech boards.*
+*This will result in Tools->Port showing "MattairTech Xeno Mini", for example, for all MattairTech boards.*

 ### Uploading the First Sketch